yromariogh/curriculum/content/authors/admin/_index.md

 ---
 # Display name
-title: Paula Arguello
+title: Romario Gualdrón

 # Full name (for SEO)
-first_name: Paula Andrea
+first_name: Yesid Romario
-last_name: Arguello Gutierrez
+last_name: Gualdrón Hurtado

 # Is this the primary user of the site?